<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 The CyberStrong NIST CSF Scorecard also shows the opportunity for further risk remediation, allowing you and your team to focus your efforts on where there is the most significant opportunity to remediate.

-For business leaders, quantifying cyber risk allows risk managers in other parts of the enterprise to roll that risk up into enterprise-wide risk tolerance.
+For business leaders, quantifying cyber risk allows risk managers in other parts of the enterprise to roll that risk into enterprise-wide risk tolerance.
 A NIST CSF scorecard should also categorize risk based on the form of risk to organizational operations it poses (financial, reputational, etc.) should the control fail.
 This further enhances communication between business and technical leaders as they can all speak the same language regardless of the types of risk they manage.

 Creating a NIST Cybersecurity Framework Scorecard